The worst bushfires in Australia's history

 Bushfires have long been part of the Australian landscape but some of the worst will always stay in our minds.

-Bushfires, although a part of the Australian landscape for millions of years, have a wrought a significant amount of damage, some far worse than others.
+Bushfires have long been part of the Australian landscape but some of the worst will always stay in our minds.
+And although a part of the Australian landscape for millions of years, bushfires have a wrought a significant amount of damage, some far worse than others.

 Worst fires have high temperatures, low humidity and strong winds

 The most devastating fires are usually preceded by record high temperatures, low relative humidity and strong winds, which create ideal conditions for the rapid spread of fire.
 Though much of Australia has come out of severe drought and much of the outback is green, this spells trouble for bushfires, as grasslands have significantly increased - providing a ready fuel source for bushfires.

 In urban areas, fine fuels such as mulch, timbre decks and housing materials dry out in high heat and low humidity, which helps feed the flames.
 But not all urban areas are at high risk.

 "Menacing bushfires that cause death and house loss aren't universal across Australia," Justin says.
 "They're quite focused to smaller regions on the Australian continent, and that's mainly because the severe fire weather that sets the scene for really bad fires [in urban areas]...only occurs in certain areas."

 The Northern Territory, for example, has avoided fire-related deaths despite the widespread yearly presence of bushfires throughout the state.
 (See a time lapse video of bushfires in Australia over the last decade).